unixpickle/unspam/README.md

 Once we have a dataset, we can train a classifier.
 Do this with the `train.py` script:

 ```
-python train.py spam/ real/ output.pt
+python train.py spam/ real/
 ```

+This will save a trained classifier to a file called "output.pt".
 You'll want to kill the program once the training and test loss seem to flatten out.

 Finally, you can run a loop to move spam to the junk folder: